Teens can now vote for the 2018 Teens’ Top Ten

 Young Adult Library Services Association (YALSA)

-Teens all around the world can start casting their votes for their favorite titles for the 2016 Teens’ Top Ten now through October 15 at www.ala.org/yalsa/teenstopten.
-The voting page, hosted by DOGObooks, showcases all 26 nominees with their respective book covers and summaries, and gives teens the opportunity to leave comments about their favorite titles.
-The “top ten” titles will be announced the week following Teen Read Week™, which takes place October 9-15.
+Teens all around the world can start casting their votes for their favorite titles for the 2018 Teens’ Top Ten now through October 13 at www.ala.org/yalsa/teenstopten.
+The voting page, hosted by DOGObooks, showcases all 25 nominees with their respective book covers and summaries, as well as the opportunity for teens to leave comments about their favorite titles.
+The “top ten” titles will be announced the week following Teen Read Week™, which takes place October 7-13.

-All teens aged 12-18 are eligible to participate in the voting process and can vote for up to three of their favorite titles from the list of 26 nominees.
-A video featuring the 26 nominated titles can be found on YALSA’s Teens’ Top Ten site.
-Individual trailers for each title can also be found on YALSA’s youtube channel.
+All teens aged 12-18 are eligible to participate in the voting process and can vote for up to three of their favorite titles from the list of 25 nominees.
+A video featuring the 25 nominated titles can be found on YALSA’s Teens’ Top Ten web page.
 Libraries can support this effort by sharing these resources with their teen patrons and encouraging them to vote.
+Other strategies for engaging teen patrons around the Teens’ Top Ten can be found in YALSA’s free Teens’ Top Ten Toolkit.

 The Teens' Top Ten is a teen choice list, with teens nominating and choosing their favorite books of the previous year.
-Nominators are members of teen book groups from 15 school and public libraries around the country.
-Library staff can now apply on behalf of their teen book groups for a chance to be a part of the official 2017-2018 Teens’ Top Ten book groups.
+Nominators are members of teen book groups from 20 school and public libraries around the country.
+YALSA is currently accepting applications for new groups.
+Fifteen groups will be chosen to fulfill a 2-year term that begins in January of 2019.
+Applications are due October 1st.
+Find more information and apply here.

 Nominations for the Teens’ Top Ten are posted in April during National Library Week, and teens across the country have the opportunity to read the titles throughout the summer and then vote on their favorite titles each year.
 To learn more about the Teens’ Top Ten, please visit the Teens’ Top Ten website.